panda-with-issues/fabulous-lady/README.md

 ### List of commands

 When a command is followed by brackets with dots, it means that such command accepts an argument.
 When providing an argument, an arbitrary set of words can follow the command, only the last word will be kept in consideration for instructions purpose.
 That word must be of the right type and contain the specific information needed to accomplish the task.
-> E.g: `@fabulous-lady occhiataccia a quel maledetto di Matteo` will be interpreted as `@fabulous-lady occhiataccia Matteo`.
+> E.g: `@Favolosah Signora occhiataccia a quel maledetto di Matteo` will be interpreted as `@Favolosah Signora occhiataccia Matteo`.

 Fabulous-Lady will responde to the following commands: